UPSC ESE 2020 - Exam Dates, Application, Admit Card, Result

 Declaration of final result

-UPSC has released the Prelims exam admit card of UPSC ESE 2020 on December 11, 2019.
+UPSC released UPSC ESE admit card 2020 on September 22, 2020 at the official website for the mains exam.
 Candidates who have successfully filled the application form can download the UPSC ESE 2020 admit card.
-The last date to download the admit card is January 05, 2020.
+The last date to download the admit card was January 05, 2020.
 Candidates will have to use their registration number/roll number and date of birth to download the admit card.
 UPSC ESE 2020 admit card will include information like candidate's name, registration number/roll number, address of examination centre and other essential details.
-Candidates must carry their admit card to exam hall on the day of exam along with a valid photo identity proof and a passport size photo.
+Candidates must carry their admit card to the exam hall on the day of exam along with a valid photo identity proof and a passport size photo.

 Go to the official website